 Note for stripes:

 If you’re using a horizontally striped fabric, cut the bottom of the bodices along one of the stripes rather than using the Isla cutting lines (which are slightly curved to allow for more room in the front for the bust).
 I find it easiest to start from the cutting line at the side seams, then use a ruler to draw a line straight across to the fold.
+See this post for a pic!

 STEP 2.
 Sew Jade bodices together